Griefed/ServerPackCreator/README.md

 After checking the configuration, run ServerPackCreator again, and it'll do it's magic.

+# Running

-## Running
+## Commandline

-Guides on how to run ServerPackCreator are available at:
+Guides on how to run ServerPackCreator via commandline are available at:
 1. https://github.com/Griefed/ServerPackCreator/wiki/Running-ServerPackCreator-on-Windows (for Windows) or
 2. https://github.com/Griefed/ServerPackCreator/wiki/Running-ServerPackCreator-on-macOS (for macOS)
 3. https://wiki.griefed.de/en/Documentation/ServerPackCreator/HowTo